billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ![coolify deployment page](../../../public/images/blog/self-hosting/coolify-app-deploy.png)

 Now we can test to see if Coolify can serve the website.
-Click on the "Open Application" button and selected the auto-generated link to view your site.
+Click on the "Open Application" button and select the auto-generated link to view your site.

 ![opening deployment application on coolify](../../../public/images/blog/self-hosting/coolify-app-open.png)